 - In 2016, the City of Coalinga adopted its Housing Element and is currently HCD Compliant.
 Pursuant to Government Code Section 65400, the City Council is required to prepare an annual report on the status and progress in implementing the City's housing element using forms and definitions adopted by the Department of Housing and Community Development.
-The housing report will be completed and submitted via electronic transmission at HCD's website. - The City will be undertaking the RHNA Process in 2021 in anticipation of the next housing element cycle.
+The housing report will be completed and submitted via electronic transmission at HCD's website. - The City completed the RHNA Process in 2021 with the anticipation of undertaking a Multi-Jurisdictional Housing Element for Cycle 6.